-Sit down with your family to make a list of websites that each of you uses regularly.
-Include social-media accounts and the sites you shop on.
+Sit down with your family to make a list of websites that each of you uses on a regular basis.
+Remember to include your social-media accounts and the sites you shop on.
 Go through the passwords and make them stronger using tips from our "Strong Password Quiz," on page 4.